annaoliinyk/SoftServe-Internship_ETL-project/README.md

-# That's a repository for building an ETL project usng OpenSky REST API
+# That's a repository for building an ETL project using OpenSky REST API